jonaswilz/OneForAll-ShoppingList/README.md

 ```

-**It would be great if you could help to extend this app with de describes featurs!**
+**It would be great if you could help to extend this app with de described featurs!**

 ## Tools